marxaklphd/Statistics-for-Data-Science/README.md

 # STATISTICS
-Useful stat functions for data science
+Statistics functions and Python scripts I wrote that are useful/necessary to many data science tasks.